fabiobarkoski/fabiobarkoski/README.md

 ### Hey, welcome to my GitHub!
-My name is Fábio and current I'm studying to learn more about Python and Back-End Programming
+My name is Fábio and current I'm studying Python and Back-End Programming

-My Objectives:
+Objectives:
-- Learn more I can
+- Learn as much I can
-- Can understand and code in Assembly language and another low level language
+- Be able to understand and code in Assembly language and another low level language
 - And build a Emulator